camhayes/learningObjectFinal/quick-start-guide.md

 Instructors may want to include an audio file to accompany the content of some, or all, of the slides.
 The Learning object senses if there is a media player for that slide, and only displays it of one exists.

-Take a look at the media player elements, they are all grouped just after the nav elements in the nav element container.
+Take a look at the media player elements.
+They are all grouped after the nav elements in the nav element container.

 Here is an example...